-Of course, you aren’t going to be able to see everything in one day, but this is what I would recommend if you only had one or two days.
-This itinerary will allow you to see three marque attractions– Grand Prismatic, Old Faithful, and West Thumb, while also squeezing in some nice hikes and great photo opportunities.
+This itinerary is going to help you make the most of your limited time in the park.
+Of course, you aren’t going to be able to see everything in one day, but this is what I would recommend if you only had one day.

 If you are planning on spending more than one day in Yellowstone, you should click over and read my blog Grand Teton to Yellowstone to Glacier National Parks Road Trip.
 It has a complete guide to everything you should do in Yellowstone if you have time, plus information on how to see Grand Teton NP, which is one of my favorite national parks.

-It takes a long time to drive from one section of Yellowstone to another and the traffic during the busy summer months can make you feel like you are at Disneyland.
-Also, be prepared for a lot of construction on the roads and account for more time than Google maps might tell you.
+It takes a long time to drive from one section of Yellowstone to another and the traffic combined with all. the construction on the roads means you should really account for more time than Google maps tells you.

 Best Time To Visit Yellowstone

-The best time to visit is the shoulder season, either May to June or even better, September to October.
-I understand that sometimes summer is the only time you can get there so if you have to visit in the summer, this is the best way to see Yellowstone in one day and avoid a lot of the crowds.
+The best time to visit Yellowstone is September and October, although May and June are nice too.
+If you have to visit in the summer, this Yellowstone one day itinerary will help you be efficient and avoid a lot of the crowds.

 Tip: You can easily do this itinerary in reverse, however, we felt that seeing Grand Prismatic as early as possible (like at sunrise) is the best.
 Plus, if you drive out the south entrance, you can catch the sunset over the Grand Tetons, which is a spectacular way to end the day.